MicrosoftDocs/cpp-docs/docs/ide/adding-functionality-with-code-wizards-cpp.md

 Once you have created a project, you will want to change or add to that project's functionality.
 Such tasks include creating new classes, adding new member functions and variables, and adding Automation methods and properties.
 The code wizards are designed to let you do all these things.

 > [!WARNING]
 > Several ATL and MFC code wizards are now deprecated and will be removed in a future version of Visual Studio.
-These wizards are rarely used, which indicates that developers prefer hand-coding over the wizard functionality.
+These wizards are rarely used.
 General support for ATL and MFC is not impacted by the removal of these wizards.
 If you would like to share your feedback about this deprecation, please complete [this survey](https://www.surveymonkey.com/r/QDWKKCN).
 Your feedback matters to us.

 To add message handlers and map messages to them and override MFC virtual functions, use the [Properties window](/visualstudio/ide/reference/properties-window).